codefuturist/bear-js-cli/README.md

   TEXT  note body

 OPTIONS
-  -a, --file=file          path to a file attachment -c, --edit               place the cursor inside the note editor -d, --timestamp          prepend the current date and time to the text -e, --new-window         open the note in an external window -h, --help               show CLI help
+  -a, --file=file                  path to a file attachment -c, --edit                       place the cursor inside the note editor -d, --timestamp                  prepend the current date and time to the text -e, --new-window                 open the note in an external window -g, --content-file=content-file  read content from file path -h, --help                       show CLI help
   -j, --filename=filename          override file name including extension -n, --title=title                note title
-  -o, --open-note          display the new note in Bear's main or external window -p, --pin                pin the note to the top of the list -t, --tag=tag            tag for note
+  -o, --open-note                  display the new note in Bear's main or external window -p, --pin                        pin the note to the top of the list -q, --add-id                     include note ID as HTML comment in content -r, --creation-date              add creation date to content with timestamp format -t, --tag=tag                    tag for note
-  -w, --show-window        force the opening of bear main window
+  -w, --show-window                force the opening of bear main window -w, --write-back                 write enhanced content back to source file (updates footer in markdown)

 DESCRIPTION
   Returns unique note identifier of new note.